-We work in partnership with local authorities and SEND commissioners to provide an inclusive and flexible No Limits education programme for young people aged 16 and over.
+We work in partnership with further education and independent specialist colleges to provide an inclusive and flexible No Limits education programme for young people aged 16 and over.

 The unique MacIntyre No LimitsTM approach enables young people with autism, learning disabilities, specific learning difficulties and social, emotional and mental health needs to continue their education and develop skills in preparation for adulthood.